heyjva/support/content/src/cloud/features/cloud-backups.md

 ---
 zendesk:
   article_id: 25619338169501
-  name: Cloud Backups
+  name: Enabling a cloud backup
   position: 2
   labels: cloud
 ---

+If your backup is smaller than 5GB in size, you have the option to store an encrypted backup on Home Assistant Cloud.

+## About Home Assistant Cloud backup

+The Home Assistant Cloud backup option is available if you have a Home Assistant Cloud subscription.
+However, your system needs to meet the [prerequisites](#prerequisites) and you need to [enable the Cloud backup](#to-enable-automated-backups).

+### Cloud as your off-site backup option

 Home Assistant Cloud Backups stores your latest [Home Assistant backup](https://www.home-assistant.io/common-tasks/general/#backups), helping you to secure your system from hardware failures, data corruption, and unexpected disasters.
 This backup can be downloaded from your [Nabu Casa account](https://account.nabucasa.com/) page and help restore Home Assistant to a working state.
+Use Home Assistant Cloud as part of your [3-2-1 backup strategy](https://www.home-assistant.io/blog/2025/01/03/3-2-1-backup/) and minimize your smart home downtime.

+### Encrypted and private

 To maintain the security and privacy of your smart home, the backup is locked via [encryption](https://www.home-assistant.io/more-info/backup-emergency-kit/), and Nabu Casa cannot access your data.
-Use Home Assistant Cloud as part of your [3-2-1 backup strategy](https://www.home-assistant.io/blog/2025/01/03/3-2-1-backup/) and minimize your smart home downtime.

 For more on Home Assistant backups, read the [full documentation](https://www.home-assistant.io/common-tasks/general/#backups).

-## Backup requirements
+## Prerequisites

 A backup will only be uploaded to Home Assistant Cloud if the following requirements are met: